 What’s the Project?
 If you’re looking for something to do while the turkey cooks, these Thanksgiving crafts are fun to try!
-Great Thanksgiving craft ideas for kids, adults and everyone in between.
+Great Thanksgiving craft ideas for kids, adults, and everyone in between, with a range of projects—treats, decor, favors, and table settings.

 Food and football, people and parades, turkey and time with family…I’m so excited for Thanksgiving this year.